surajkum4r/Password-Generator/README.md

 Access http://127.0.0.1:8080
 Select flavour and generate

-Note: This is buggy.
-Will work to resolve this later
+Note: This may be buggy.